 To many, the organisational homelessness of human factors brings confusion about the nature of the discipline and profession.
 Is it about design, or engineering, or operations, or safety, or health…?
 Human factors has a sort of identity problem.

-This identity problem might be seen as fundamentally exogenous, existing in large part because of the functional structures of (especially) large organisations, which divide decision making from work, design and engineering from operations, research from practice, system performance from human well-being.
+This identity problem might be seen as fundamentally exogenous, existing in large part because of the functional structures of (especially) large organisations, which divide decision making from work, design and engineering from operations, research from practice, and system performance from human well-being.
 These are all within the scope of HF/E; none can be excluded.
 But organisations are what they are, and command-and-control structures resist systems thinking.

 For any individual practitioner, experience of a variety of organisational functions is helpful to understand the internal processes and sub-cultures that exists within organisations, and to identify the formal and informal bridges that exist, or can be built, between them.